Yodata/real-estate/src/pages/about-the-project.md

 ### About the project

-An community of software developers working to make real estate application and data integration easier and create an ecosystem of rapid innovation through the magic of shared data models, open source and common sense.
+A community of software developers working to make real estate application and data integration easier and to create an ecosystem of rapid innovation through the magic of shared data models, open source and common sense.